oengmengthong/macosshowcase/README.md

 ## 🚧 TODO - Future Enhancements

-While this project is now even more comprehensive with **85+ implemented features**, here are potential improvements and additions:
+While this project is now incredibly comprehensive with **95+ implemented features**, here are potential improvements and the next phase of advanced macOS features:

 ### 🧪 Testing & Quality Assurance